teamoto/weather_api/README.md

 To deploy this api on heroku, you need to either create a heroku account or have a heroku account already.
 Also, you need to install heroku cli to have the following work properly.
 For more details, please go to heroku's documentation about deploying a python app.
+Files required to deploy this API to heroku is already in place, so you don't need to additionally create them.

     # initialize git inside the directory
     git init